chayanatik1994/B12A05-Emergency-Service-Directory/readme.md

 What is Event Bubbling and how does it work?
 Bubbling is a javascript important  aspect in javascript and where event starts the crucial target element and it works with DOM.
 When You click a button inside it will reflects or bubble parent elements.
 What is Event Delegation in JavaScript?
 Why is it useful?
 Answer: Event delegation is a important technique in javascript , you can attach a single event listener to a parent instead of single or individual child elements.
 It is very useful to improved performance , dynamic elements as well as simple code.
 What is the difference between preventDefault() and stopPropagation() methods?
 Answer : preventDefault() stop the by default action and it stops the submitting.
 On the other hand, stopPropagation() stops bubbling in javascript.

+Attention Please : 80% Browser Size: The layout looks and works as expected.
+100% Browser Size: The "clear section" moves below the layout, showing responsiveness issues during live deployment.
+It should align to the right but moves down.